 Is senior cat food necessary?

-When should you switch to a “senior diet?”
+When should you switch to a senior cat diet?
 According to Dr. Bartges, it all depends on the individual cat and the veterinarian’s recommendations.

 If it is losing weight for no apparent health reason other than a change in metabolism, you may need to change to a kitten diet which is calorically dense.

 For the most part, an old cat’s nutritional needs are about the same as a regular adult cat’s.
-There is no “senior food” per se.
 What you feed an aging cat depends on that individual cat’s needs.

 What changes does a senior cat experience?

-An aging or very old cat may have some of these physical and/or behavioural changes:
+An aging or very old cat may have some of these physical and/or behavioral changes:

 - Activity level - less active and playful; may sleep more